For years, many marketers, communication specialists, and first-generation bloggers believed in the notion that ‘Content is king.’

 Creating a content calendar for the stuff you share on social media can be real careful.
 Sooner or later, you might find yourself running out of materials to publish.
 This is why you must also learn to read and listen to what your SM followers say on comments.

 What are their major concerns?
 Do they have questions directed at you?
 Engaging with your audience is more than just about displaying courtesy.
-It is also an opportunity for you to know about their needs and possibly provide them a solution using the product or service you offer.
+It is also an opportunity for you to know about their needs and possibly provide them with a solution using the product or service you offer.

 It makes your brand human.